Browsed by

 White-crowned Sparrow, 2019

-My favorite moment was when a beautiful Barn Owl flew in front us and landed in a nearby tree.
+My favorite moment was when a beautiful Barn Owl flew in front of us and landed in a nearby tree.
 I carefully, quietly, and quickly snapped a couple pictures and left it alone so as not to disturb it or draw attention to it.
 I haven’t seen a Barn Owl in over a year, so it was quite a treat.

 Barn Owl, 2019